 Eligible South Australians on low or fixed incomes can apply for help with the cost of energy bills for their principal place of residence.

 The concession amount is indexed each financial year.
 For 2018-19, you may be eligible to receive up to $223.01 to cover electricity.

 If you live in a residential park you may be eligible for a combined concession for your water, sewerage and energy.

-A range of concessions is available from South Australia Department for Human Services to help South Australians on low or fixed incomes with the cost of household and other expenses.
+A range of concessions is available from South Australia Department of Human Services to help South Australians on low or fixed incomes with the cost of household and other expenses.
 The website offers information about each concession.

 South Australian residents may be eligible to receive a remission of up to $46 per year on the Emergency Services Levy (ESL) (fixed property) for their principal place of residence.